 Apply online for an entity amendment of a marijuana business license

-On Tuesday, Feb.
-15, 2022, the Denver Department of Excise and Licenses hosted a webinar to show existing marijuana business licensees how to apply for a transfer of ownership or entity amendment of a marijuana business license in Denver's Online Permitting and Licensing Center.
+On Feb.
+15, 2022, the Denver Department of Excise and Licenses hosted a webinar.
+It showed existing marijuana business licensees how to apply for a transfer of ownership or entity amendment of a marijuana business license in Denver's Online Permitting and Licensing Center.
 The webinar includes a short presentation and a step-by-step demonstration that shows licensees how to apply for a transfer of ownership or entity amendment online.
 Watch the webinar on our YouTube channel.
-Please note: Transfers of ownership are different from entity amendments.
+Transfers of ownership are different from entity amendments.
 Learn more about when to submit an entity amendment below.
 Learn more about when to submit a transfer of ownership on our marijuana transfer of ownership webpage.

 Email EXLApplications@Denvergov.org to request support.
-Do not copy other email aliases (MarijuanaInfo, EXLSubmit, etc.) or individuals; this will create duplicate Salesforce cases, and you will not receive a response.
-If you copy other aliases or individuals, you will be asked to resubmit your inquiry directly to EXLApplications@Denvergov.org, and it will delay our response.
+Do not copy other email aliases or individuals.
+This will create duplicate Salesforce cases, and you will not receive a response.
+If you copy other aliases or individuals, you will need to resubmit your inquiry to EXLApplications@Denvergov.org.
+It will delay our response.

 Effective Nov.
-11, 2021, to apply for an ownership structure change, all licenses that will be affected must transition to Denver’s Online Permitting and Licensing Center.
+11, 2021, to apply for an ownership structure change, all affected licenses must transition to Denver's Online Permitting and Licensing Center.

 To assist with the transition, there are online training videos that provide helpful and detailed overviews of the application processes.
-The videos can be found on the Online Training Videos webpage.
+The videos are on the online training videos webpage.
 There are videos that show how to register for an account, how to complete licensed establishment and entity registration records, and how to apply for new business licenses or amendments.
 It is recommended you watch the videos to assist with the application process.

 After transitioning your licenses to the online center, you can submit your ownership structure change application online.